Colonia Roma: Cityscape

 Along with the tree lined streets, green spaces were also created with the addition of small parks called plazas.
-The old heart of the neighborhood is the Plaza Rio de Janeiro, originally called Plaza Roma.
+The old heart of the neighborhood is the Plaza Río de Janeiro, originally called Plaza Roma.
 This plaza is surrounded by a number of old mansions as well as a couple a tall modern towers.
 In the center, there is a fountain and a replica of Michelangelo’s David.
 One mansion that faces this plaza is popularly called the La Casa de las Brujas (House of the Witches) although its official name is the Edificio Rio de Janeiro.
 The popular name of this red-brick castle-like structure, built in 1908, comes from the face that seems to be formed by the windows on the top of the corner tower and the Art Deco entrance, which was added in the 1930s.
 The Plaza Luis Cabrera is on the corner of Guanajuato and Orizaba Streets.
 It was the setting for part of a short story called “La batallas en el desierto” by José Emilio Pacheco.